gohugoio/hugo/content/templates/introduction.md

 ---
-title: Go Template Primer
+title: Introduction to Hugo Templating
-linktitle: Go Template Primer
+linktitle: Introduction
 description: Hugo uses Go's html/template library, an extremely lightweight and performant engine, as the basis for all Hugo templating.
 godocref: https://golang.org/pkg/html/template/
 date: 2017-02-01